raemadeline/css-for-engineers/articles/5_sass_functions.md

 ### Lists

 In the case when you have many variables that are all related to each other, you can define them as a list.
+You can define one-dimensional lists without parentheses, but it is easier to read and understand when they are included.

 ```scss
 $states: (